Global solvability of the Laplace equation in weighted Sobolev spaces

 \section{Introduction}

-The classical existence and regularity theory for linear elliptic equations leave untreated a lot of problems, arising in the mechanics and the mathematical physics.
-An example, of such a model problem is the following degenerate elliptic equation, studied by Moiseev in \cite{6} (see also \cite{10} for the parabolic case).
+The classical existence and regularity theory for linear PDEs leave untreated a lot of problems, arising in the mechanics and the mathematical physics.
+An example of such a model problem is the following degenerate elliptic equation, studied by a Moiseev in \cite{6}.
 More precisely, he considered the following degenerate equation in infinity strip:

 with $m>-2$ and $f\in C^{2,\alpha}[0,2\pi]$, where $\alpha\in (0,1).$ This problem is non-local and the boundary conditions are given on semi infinite lines.
-Under the natural assumption of boundedness of the solution on infinity, the author obtained existence and uniqueness of classical solution and an explicit integral representation for it, that permits to release the regularity assumptions on $f.$
+Under the natural assumption of boundedness of the solution at infinity, the author obtained existence and uniqueness of aclassical solution and an explicit integral representation for it, that permits to release the regularity assumptions on $f.$

 Similar boundary problems but for mixed type equations are investigated by Frankl in his study on the transonic flow around symmetric airfoils (see \cite{7,8}).
-More results on existence of classical solutions of the problem \eqref{eq-1-1} are obtained in \cite{9}, in the case of uniformly elliptic equation, and in \cite{10} for multidimensional parabolic equation.
+More results on existence of classical solutions of problem \eqref{eq-1-1} are obtained in \cite{9}, in the case of uniformly elliptic equation, and in \cite{10} for multidimensional parabolic equation.